Trevor Bauer: 2017–19

 On January 12, 2017, Bauer agreed to a one-year, $3.55 million contract with the Indians, twice as much as he had earned the prior season.
 The first two months of the 2017 season were a disappointment for Bauer, who allowed 11 home runs and 38 earned runs in his first 10 appearances.
 He described the first half of the season as "miserable", and was often upset when he was scheduled to start, because it "didn't feel like [he] was contributing to the team".
 The nadir of Bauer's season came on June 16, in his first start after the All-Star Game break, when Bauer allowed four runs, three hits, and two walks before he was taken out of the game in the first inning.
 The incident was a turning point for Bauer, who turned his season around by posting a 10–1 record and 2.60 ERA in his last 14 starts.
 In particular, he improved at limiting the damage of home runs against him, increasing the proportion of solo shots to multi-run home runs.
-By the end of the regular season, Bauer had a 17–9 record and a 4.19 ERA in 32 games, and he struck out 196 batters in 176 1/3 innings.
-As the Indians stepped into the 2017 American League Division Series (ALDS) against the New York Yankees, manager Terry Francona passed over ace Corey Kluber to give Bauer the start in Game 1.
+By the end of the regular season, Bauer had a 17–9 record and a 4.19 ERA in 32 games, and had struck out 196 batters in 176 1/3 innings.
+As the Indians stepped into the 2017 American League Division Series (ALDS) against the New York Yankees, manager Terry Francona passed over ace Corey Kluber to give Bauer the start in Game 1, reportedly because the bullpen was very rested and ready, and Kluber the better bet to pitch deep into the game.
 Bauer recorded eight strikeouts in the game, including three of Yankees slugger Aaron Judge, and was able to carry a no-hitter into the sixth inning.
+He lasted 6 1/3rd, as the Indians defeated the Yankees 4-0.
 Bauer's 5 1/3 no-hit innings set an Indians postseason record; previously, Bob Feller and Early Wynn had gone five no-hit innings each in the 1948 World Series and the 1954 World Series, respectively.
-The Yankees ultimately took the series in five games.
+The Yankees bounced back to win three of the next four games, taking the best-of-five series in five games.